The Best Ways to Invest Money 2024

 This probably describes most investors.

-They are trying to strike a balance between protecting against extreme risks while trying to have enough growth potential to meet long-term goals.
+They are trying to strike a balance between protecting against extreme risks and having enough growth potential to meet long-term goals.

 This mix of priorities means moderate or medium-risk investors should own a mix of different investment types.

 This can include cash for stability, bonds for income, and stocks for growth.
-If they are investing with a long time frame in mind, real estate may also play a role in providing income and/or growth potential.
+If investors have a long time frame in mind, real estate may also provide income and/or growth potential.

 The blend of these different asset classes depends on whether these investors want to shoot straight down the middle between risk and reward or lean toward one side or the other.